Carlo Pietro Giovanni Guglielmo Tebaldo

 Have you heard of him?
 I am sure you have.

 You would not know who Carlo Pietro Giovanni Guglielmo Tebaldo is unless you found out his last name.
 Yeah!
 Even I did not know Italians took on such long names.

 Startups typically raise seed/angel money for early-stage capital.
-If the company grows from that point, they can approach institutional investors and raise money from them.
-The series represents the number of times the company has raised capital from the investors.
+If the company grows from that point, it can approach institutional investors and raise money from them.
+The series represents the number of times the company has raised capital from investors.
 Series A is the first time, Series B the second time, and so on.